Jaderfonseca/lime-smile-classifier/README.md

   2. Batch LIME explanations for both classes.
   3. Error case analysis (idx 132).
   4. Figures saved automatically under `figures/`.

-This ensures that results presented in the **Mini-Report** can be fully reproduced by rerunning the notebook.
 ___

 ## Repository Structure